 - 1 monitor mix

-Tim also needs a wooden kitchen chair with no arms, and a small table.
+Tim also needs a sturdy wooden kitchen chair with no arms, and, if stage space allows, a small table.
 Depending on travel arrangements, Tim isn’t always able to bring his own and they would need to be supplied by the venue.
-In a pinch, a chair-height, sturdy road case will be fine.
+In a pinch, a chair-height, sturdy road case and/or stool will be fine.